 Specific Guidance

 For the inspection of this requirement, the inspector(s) should review the licensee’s security plans, implementing procedures, and training records to verify that the licensee requires armed members of the security organization to participate in weapons range activities on a nominal 4-month periodicity.
-Performance may be conducted up to 5 weeks before 5 weeks after the scheduled date.
+Performance may be conducted up to 5 weeks before or 5 weeks after the scheduled date.
 The next scheduled date must be 4 months from the originally scheduled date.

-Verify that the licensee has established measures that do not allow any individual to perform any security function, assume any security duties or responsibilities, or return to security duty until that individual satisfies the T&Q requirements of 10 CFR Part 73, Appendix B, Section VI, and the NRC-approved T&Q plan. facilities personnel who perform security tasks.
+Verify that the licensee has established measures that do not allow any individual to perform any security function, assume any security duties or responsibilities, or return to security duty until that individual satisfies the T&Q requirements of 10 CFR Part 73, Appendix B, Section VI, and the NRC-approved T&Q plan.
+This includes facilities personnel who perform security tasks.
 (10 CFR Part 73, App.
 B, Sec.
 VI, A.6.)

 Specific Guidance

+To inspect this requirement, the inspector(s) should review the licensee’s security plans, procedures, and training records to verify that the licensee does not allow any individual to perform any security function, assume any security duties or responsibilities, or return to security duty until that individual satisfies the T&Q requirements of 10 CFR Part 73, Appendix B and the NRC-approved T&Q plan.
+Specifically, the inspector(s) should review samples of training records for the following personnel: members of the security organization, members of the security organization who have returned to duty after an extended leave (e.g., illness or military deployment), and facility personnel who have been trained and qualified to perform security tasks.
+While reviewing these records, the inspector(s) should look for T&Q plan and implementing procedure compliance regarding the fulfillment of applicable T&Q requirements as outlined in 10 CFR Part 73, Appendix B. Dependent upon the individual’s security duties, the T&Q requirements to be inspected may include:

+Employment suitability and qualification (e.g., education, age, criminal history, physical, and medical requirements);

+Position-specific duty T&Q;

+Requalification;

+Weapons T&Q; and,

+Inclusion into the site’s critical group.

-Verify that the licensee has established measures to ensure that firearms conducted by a certified firearms instructor.
+Verify that the licensee has established measures to ensure that firearms T&Qs are conducted by a certified firearms instructor.
 (10 CFR Part 73, App.
 B, Sec.
 VI, E.1.(b)(1))

 Specific Guidance

-For the inspection of this requirement, the inspector(s) should review the licensee’s security plans, implementing procedures, and records to verify that the licensee’s firearms conducted by certified firearms instructors.
+For the inspection of this requirement, the inspector(s) should review the licensee’s security plans, implementing procedures, and T&Q records to verify that the licensee’s firearms T&Qs are conducted by certified firearms instructors.
 Firearms instructors must be trained and certified by a State or nationally recognized entity for each weapon type (i.e., handgun, rifle, shotgun) for which the individual will be providing instruction.
 Firearms instructors must follow the recertification criteria set by the certifying entity, but recertification must occur at least every 3 years.
 A certified firearms instructor must train and qualify members of the security organization for the use and maintenance of each assigned weapon to include, but not be limited to, marksmanship, assembly, disassembly, cleaning, storage, handling, clearing, loading, unloading, and reloading.
-Examples of a recognized entity may be the National Rifle Association’s Law Enforcement Firearms Instructor courses and those offered by a Federal, State, or State-certified local law enforcement agency.
+Examples of a recognized entity may be the National Rifle Association’s (NRA’s) Law Enforcement Firearms Instructor courses and those offered by a Federal, State, or State-certified local law enforcement agency.

-Verify through the observation of weapons course demonstrations that weapons T&Qs are conducted in accordance with 10 CFR Part 73, Appendix B requirements and the licensee’s T&Q plan and implementing procedures.
+Verify through the observation of weapons course demonstrations that weapons T&Qs are conducted in accordance with 10 CFR Part 73, Appendix B requirements and the licensee’s NRC-approved T&Q plan and implementing procedures.
 (10 CFR Part 73, App.
 B, Sec.
 VI, F.1.)

 Specific Guidance